-The purpose of this site is to identify the nexus or connections between the book we call the Bible and History.
+The purpose of this site is to identify the nexus or connections between the book we call the Bible and Human History.

 What is the Bible?
 The modern English Bible is a Book composed of sixty-six books.
 The Bible, for Roman Catholic, Eastern Orthodox and other traditions; includes what is often referred to as the deuterocanonicle books; also known as the Apocrypha.
 These are the inter-testimental works written after the Old Testament Book of Malachi.
 They were a part of the Jewish Scriptures at the time of Jesus.
 They were also a part of the Christian Scriptures until the Reformation.
 The Authorized or King James Version of 1611, often called the King James Bible, contained these books as well.
 Every Bible published in America before the Gilded Age (1870-1900), contained eighty, not sixty-six books.

 The Bible is unique in so many ways.
 For example, it is more a Library than a single book.
 It is a library because each of the books included is a seperate work unto itself.
 Here in lies the dichotomy of our time.
 Some use the term contradiction.
 I find this term to be problematic.
 Some biblical writers give differing accounts or variations on the same material, story or incident.
 The issue of concern is, how can one writer contradict another unless he or she is aware that the work is being contradicted?

 The problem posed by this position is the contention that "The Bible does not contradict iself!"
 The Basis for this argument assumes the Bible is one coherent and lucid document.
 One might ask, "Why is this an issue?"
 That question is better answered in THE BIBLE section of this site.